St. Paul and The Broken Bones: History

 In May 2015, trombonist Ben Griner left the group to work on personal projects.
 Their second album Sea of Noise was released in September 2016.
 In 2017, they were nominated for a Daytime Emmy Award for Outstanding Musical Performance.

 The band released a single, "Apollo", in June 2018, and announced an album, Young Sick Camellia, released in September.
 The major theme of the album is Janeway's relationships with his father and grandfather.
-About the albums lyrics he said, “I was dwelling on my family and the complexity to all the men’s relationships.
+About the album's lyrics he said, “I was dwelling on my family and the complexity to all the men’s relationships.
 My papaw was not a warm person, but he showed his affection through hard work.
 He and my father had a complicated relationship and didn’t communicate well.
 This record is about me growing up in a digital age, and my father and papaw growing up in their different times, and exploring the dynamics of those relationships.”
 After the recording of the album, saxophone player Jason Mingledorff left the band and was replaced by Amari Ansari.
 Kevin Leon also replaced Andrew Lee on drums before the release of the album.
 In 2018, Paul Janeway was featured on the title cut of Sigala's album Brighter Days.

 In 2021, St. Paul and the Broken Bones announced they had signed with ATO Records.
 Their first release for their new label, The Alien Coast, followed in January 2022 and was well received by critics.
 The sound of the new album was a departure from their previous releases, incorporating elements of psychedelic rock, stoner metal, and hip-hop inspired beats with the funk and soul sounds for which they'd become known.
 Janeway has said that Greek mythology and dystopian sci-fi were some of the inspirations for the album.

 In anticipation of the birth of his daughter Marigold in September 2020, Janeway wrote a series of letters to his child.
 These deeply personal letters became the songs featured on the band's latest album Angels in Science Fiction, released in April 2023.
 While continuing the musical experimentation found in the band's other recent records, the album has more quiet, minimalist moments than their other releases, with some songs featuring nothing more than Janeway's voice and an acoustic guitar.